Disney Dining Plan Planning 101 Travel Tips Vacation Budgeting

 First Disney trips already feel like a lot.
 You’re trying to remember everything you researched, keep everyone on track, and make decisions all day long.
 Feeding your family shouldn’t be another thing you have to manage.

 I budget very intentionally.
 I use Gift Cards, load them up ahead of time, and pay for everything that way.
-And even though I’ve never come home with an empty gift card, I’m still the mom who worries that I didn’t budget enough.
-And that’s not the kind of mom I want to be on vacation.
+And even though I’ve never come home with an empty gift card, I’m still worrying that I didn’t budget enough.
+And I don’t want to feel that on vacation.

-I want to be the mom that orders whatever she wants without checking the price.
+I want to be the mom that orders whatever I want without checking the price.
 I want to say yes when my kids ask for a Mickey-shaped snack.
-And I sure don’t want to go into debt to feed my family.
+And I absolutely don’t want to go into debt to feed my family.

-That’s why I continue to get a Dining Plan for my family trips.
+That’s why I continue to get a Dining Plan for my family (especially as a family of 5).

 Consideration 3: Which Restaurants Do You Want To Eat At?

 There are a lot of popular restaurants at Walt Disney World.
-Most table service restaurants use 1 table service credit per person.
-But some experiences require 2 table service credits per person, which can really change how a dining plan works for your trip.
+Most table service restaurants use 1 Table Service credit per person.
+But some experiences require 2 Table Service credits per person.

 There are also several Signature and upscale dining locations that require 2 table service credits, including: